 Delaware’s Urban and Community Forestry Program offers annual grants of up to $5,000 for tree planting or tree management projects on public land.
 Grants are open to all Delaware municipalities, homeowner associations, and certified 501(c)(3) non-profits, including schools and churches.
 Grants require a 50-50 match in either cash (non-federal funds) or in-kind services, which can include volunteer or staff time, equipment rental, or supplies.
-Requests range from a minimum of $500 to a maximum of $5,000 in only one of two project categories: tree planting or tree management, which can include a professional tree inventory, hazardous tree removal, or hazard pruning.
+Requests range from a minimum of $500 to a maximum of $5,000 in only one of two project categories: tree planting or tree management, which can include a professional tree inventory.
 All applicants must schedule a site visit with Urban and Community Program staff to review their project.
 Site visits must be scheduled at least one week in advance.

-Applications are judged by a committee of the Delaware Community Forestry Council.
+Applications are evaluated after the deadline by a committee of the Delaware Community Forestry Council.
 Eligible projects must be performed on public lands within the community.
 Priority will be given to first-time applicants, Tree Friendly Communities, and projects with a focus on promoting diversity, equity, and inclusion.